WVUHPC/Introduction-HPC/_episodes/307-slurm.md

 keypoints:
 - "The scheduler handles how compute resources are shared between users."
 - "Everything you do should be run through the scheduler."
-- "A job is just a shell script."
+- "A non-interactive job is expressed as a shell script that is submitted to the cluster."
-- "If in doubt, request more resources than you will need."
+- "Try to adjust the wall time to around 10-20% more than the expected time the job should need."
 - "It is a good idea to keep aliases to common torque commands for easy execution."
 ---